A tyre pressure monitoring system (TPMS) eliminates the need for regular checks with a manual gauge.

 FOBO Bluetooth TPMS

-An easy-to-fit, valve cap and app solution for iOS/Android.
-These can get convoluted and cluttered with too many in-app options, but this one keeps the user interface fairly simple.
+An easy-to-fit valve cap and app solution for iOS/Android.
+These can get convoluted and cluttered with too many in-app options, but this one keeps the user interface pretty simple.
 Custom thresholds, alarms and other advanced features are accessible too.

-One great feature here is that it really does offer 24/7 monitoring.
-You’ll get an alert on your phone any time the pressure in your tyres drop (can be switched off).
+One great feature here is that it does offer 24/7 monitoring.
+You’ll get an alert on your phone any time the pressure in your tyres drop (it can be switched off).